-Some languages have both active and passive sentences.
+Some languages use both active and passive sentences.
 In active sentences, the subject does the action.
-In passive sentences the subject is the one that the action is done to.
+In passive sentences, the subject is the one that receives the action.
 Here are some examples with their subjects underlined:

-- ACTIVE: My father built the house in 2010. - PASSIVE: The house was built in 2010.
+• ACTIVE: My father built the house in 2010.

+• PASSIVE: The house was built in 2010.